 Advanced Placement Program

-An average of 85 per cent (A) or higher in the High School Diploma, including a minimum grade B in English Language.
+A GPA of 3.3 or higher in the High School Diploma, including a minimum grade B in English Language.
 At least 3 Advanced Placement (AP) examinations with grades of 5, 5, 4 or higher; two of these subjects must be Biology and Chemistry.

 Applicants are required to have a UAI/TER/ENTER/ATAR score of at least 98.00.
 In addition Chemistry and Biology must have been studied within year 12.